California OK'd getting high, but L.A. sellers aren't feeling the buzz

 “A lot of shops just got into business in more recent years.
 They continue to sell without all the required permits and without paying taxes,” said de la Torre.
 “So for a person like me, who has been participating and contributing to this industry, it’s quite frustrating.
 We feel like we deserve to participate near the front of the line.”

-Kiloh heads the United Cannabis Business Association, the 78-member trade group that pushed for legalization and continues pressing Los Angeles to to expedite its permitting process.
-He said he has tried to remain patient.
-But it is difficult because, he said, roughly 100 would-be customers walk into the Higher Path store each day, and an equal number call on the phone, only to be told he has not been cleared to sell to those who do not have a physician’s approval.
+Kiloh, the dispensary owner in Fernando Valley, heads the United Cannabis Business Association, a 78-member trade group that pushed for legalization and continues pressing Los Angeles to to expedite its permitting process.
+The Mohawk-coiffed entrepreneur said he has tried to remain patient.
+But it is difficult because, Kiloh said, roughly 100 would-be customers walk into his Higher Path store each day, and an equal number call on the phone, only to be told he has not been cleared to sell to those who do not have a physician’s approval.

-With many previous medicinal pot customers shifting to recreational purchases, members of his trade association have seen as many as 50% of their customers move to stores in cities that have issued permits Kiloh said.
+With many previous medicinal pot customers shifting to recreational purchases, members of his trade association have seen as many as 50 percent of their customers move to stores in cities that have issued permits, Kiloh said.

 The city's Packer has said she will proceed in the "Los Angeles way," meaning at a deliberate pace.
 That has led some pot shop owners to employ the hashtag #LAWay, bitterly, each time they text about their lack of permits.

-Based on an average sale of $65 spent by current customers, Kiloh estimates he could be losing $10,000 a day, or more.
-“It’s become emotional for a lot of people,” said the Mohawk-coiffed entrepreneur, “because now we are fighting for our lives and businesses.”
+“It’s become emotional for a lot of people,” Kiloh said, “because now we are fighting for our lives and businesses.”